 The researchers analysed data inputted into the Strainprint app by people who self-identified as having OCD, a condition characterised by intrusive, persistent thoughts and repetitive behaviours such as compulsively checking if a door is locked.
 After smoking cannabis, users with OCD reported it reduced their compulsions by 60%, intrusions, or unwanted thoughts, by 49%, and anxiety by 52%.

 The study, recently published in the Journal of Affective Disorders, also found that higher doses and cannabis with higher concentrations of CBD, or cannabidiol, were associated with larger reductions in compulsions.
+Find out more about CBD products at Cibdol.

 ‘The results overall indicate that cannabis may have some beneficial short-term but not really long-term effects on obsessive-compulsive disorder,’ said Carrie Cuttler, the study’s corresponding author and WSU assistant professor of psychology.
 ‘To me, the CBD findings are really promising because it is not intoxicating.
 This is an area of research that would really benefit from clinical trials looking at changes in compulsions, intrusions and anxiety with pure CBD.’